 - In Mount & Blade, most units are recruited from villages.
 These villagers are then trained into the specific soldier class of the kingdom they belong to.
 However, their birth does not change, even if the country that rules them does.
 Therefore, it is possible to hire recruits of an enemy nation's soldier type once you conquer parts of their kingdom.
 There are also a few more complicated ways, such as capturing them in battle, crushing their morale, then offering them a second chance by joining you.

-- In Cossacks: European War, you can capture an enemy peasant (or artillery piece, or civilian building, or military building under special circumstances) when your military units are nearby and the enemy's aren't.
+- In Cossacks European Wars, you can capture an enemy peasant (or artillery piece, or civilian building, or military building under special circumstances) when your military units are nearby and the enemy's aren't.
 Enemy peasants however, retain their home nationality, allowing you to build up their tech tree as well as your own.
 This is less useful than it first appears though, since not one single piece of research you've done crosses over, requiring you to build the new civilisation from the ground up.